Employment

 -Must be able to lift 25 pounds consistently, work outside with exposure to inclement weather, and travel over varied terrain; all with reasonable accommodations.

--No previous trail crew or conservation experience is required to apply for this position.
+-No previous trail crew or conservation experience is required to apply for the crew member position.
 A general comfort and previous knowledge of working/living in an outdoor setting is helpful.
+Previous trail crew or conservation experience is expected for the trail lead position.

 Successful applicants will demonstrate a commitment to: